cptpcrd/pypsutil/docs/index.rst

       On some OSes, root privileges may be required to list connection information for processes created by other users:

-      - On Linux and macOS, root privileges are required to list connection information for these processes.
+      - On Linux and macOS, root privileges **ARE** required to list connection information for these processes.
-      - On FreeBSD, root privileges are not required to list connection information for these processes, but having root privileges allows this method to use a much more efficient implementation (~5x faster).
+      - On FreeBSD, root privileges are **NOT** required to list connection information for these processes, but having root privileges allows this method to use a much more efficient implementation (~5x faster).
-      - On OpenBSD and NetBSD, root privileges are not required to list connection information for these processes.
+      - On OpenBSD and NetBSD, root privileges are **NOT** required to list connection information for these processes.

       :returns: A list of :py:class:`Connection` s
       :rtype: list[Connection]